jdkandersson/flake8-docstrings-complete/README.md

         """Perform foo action."""
 ```

-This examples can be fixed by:
+These examples can be fixed by:

 ```Python
 def foo(bar):